platomav/MEAnalyzer/README.md

 2. Use pip to install colorama (PyPi)
 3. Use pip to install PTable (Github, master branch)
 4. Use pip to install PyInstaller (Github, master branch)
-5. Place huffman11.py at MEA.py's directory (Github)
+5. Place huffman11.py at Huffman11 sub-directory (Github)
 6. Open a command prompt and execute:

 > pyinstaller --noupx --onefile MEA.py